donquixote/psrx/variations/paul/README.md

 - If no match is found, then it must do nothing.
 - Either way, it may not crash, raise errors of any level, or throw any exceptions.

 Note: If the autoloader is triggered with an invalid class name, then it is the implementor's choice what to do.
+The autoloader may simply crash, the spec does not care.

 Note: If the path-namespace mappings are configurable, then it is the implementor's choice whether to check if the registered mappings are valid PSR-X mappings.